 Notice: Amendments to the Festival bylaws were presented and discussed at the WFFF annual meeting on January 9, 2017.
-The amendments are posted for additional public review and will be finalized via vote at the Festival board meeting on February 13, 2017 at 7:00 pm at Sugar River Bank in Warner.
-The public is welcome to provide feedback and attend the meeting.
+The amendments were posted for additional public review and finalized via vote at the Festival board meeting on February 13, 2017.

 Article I – Name and Object